Miami Rodent Control: Rat Removal & Mice Extermination Services

 Rodents are some homeowners’ worst nightmare, with their ability to rapidly multiply, invade walls, and lack of hygiene.
-It’s no wonder that people are afraid of these furry, beady eyed pests.
+It’s no wonder people seek rodent control service once they encounter these furry, beady-eyed pests.

 At the rate they breed, rodents create a mess of their nests and can easily infest any room in your home with enough time.

-Despite their small size, beady eyed breed of pest.
-This is due to their heavy appetites, general lack of hygiene, and their tendency to carry disease causing pathogens such as Leptospirosis and Typhus that can cause food poisoning.
+Despite their small size, rodent control is essential for this beady eyed breed of pest.
+They have heavy appetites and are generally lacking in hygiene.
+They also have a tendency to carry disease-causing pathogens such as Leptospirosis and Typhus that can cause food poisoning.

 Salmonellosis: A nasty infection caused by ingesting food or drinks contaminated by rat feces.

-A bacterial disease caused by coming in contact with rodent urine or mucus secretions, or through rodent bites form an infected animal.
+Rat Bite Fever: A bacterial disease caused by coming in contact with rodent urine or mucus secretions, or through rodent bites from an infected animal.

-The feared , but preventable viral infection that can be spread by rats is also lethal without proper treatment, and can easily infect large populations of animals.
+Rabies: The feared but preventable viral infection that can be spread by rats is also lethal without proper treatment.
+Without professional rodent control in place, conditions could permit infection of large populations of animals.

 Rodents like to invade homes with plenty of openings, like A/C vents, service conduits, and holes in the foundation of buildings.
 Both rats and mice appreciate a warm area where they can colonize, breed, and find many different sources of food.

-If there are large quantities of it found in a residence, it can be bad for human health, due to its toxicity, smell, and ability to cause damage when concentrated in a small area.
+If there are large quantities of it found in a residence, it can be bad for human health.
+In addition to smelling bad, it can become toxic, and cause damage when concentrated in a small area.

-They also have a nasty habit of gnawing on a lot of things around homes, such as insulation, electrical wiring (which runs the risk of sparking a fire), and foundational materials..
+Rodents also have a nasty habit of gnawing on many things around homes, such as insulation and electrical wiring.
+This can create the risk of sparking a fire, or damaging foundational materials.

 Scientific Name: Rattus

-Rats, which can be identified by their longer noses, longer incisor teeth, and relatively larger sizes.
-You know them as those messy, disease ridden vermin that trail urine around your home, gnaw on your valuables, and often just cause expensive structural damage.
+Rats, which can be identified by their long noses, longer incisor teeth, and relatively larger sizes.
+You know them as those messy, disease-ridden vermin that trail urine around your home, gnaw on your valuables, and often just cause expensive structural damage.

 Scientific Name: Rattus Rattus